fabric8io/kansible/README.md

     gosupervise rc appservers
 ```

+The pods should now start up for each host in the inventory!

-To run the supervisor pod locally on one of the hosts run:
+If you wish to run the supervisor pod locally on one of the hosts run:

 ```
     gosupervise pod appservers /opt/cdi-camel-2.2.98-SNAPSHOT-app/bin/run.sh